drat-erami/DratSky/README.md

 The improved website support forces the Sky Go website to recognise DratSky's built in browser as the latest version of Internet Explorer in order to overcome some compatibility issues.

+The new installation program allows the user to customise the setup process by selecting the start menu location, and adding the option to create a desktop shortcut.

 ---
 ###Update 21/03/2015 - Version 1.0.4.1